kuzzleio/documentation/src/api/1/notifications/index.md

 ## User events

-Notifications about users are pushed on the following events:
+User notifications about users are triggered by the following events:

 * A user subscribes to [the same room]({{ site_base_path }}kuzzle-dsl/1/roomid/)
 * A user leaves that room